 All publications based on work conducted in the SAIL Core should acknowledge the facility.
 A suggested statement is as follows:

-This work has been supported in part by the Small Animal Imaging Laboratory Core at the H. Lee Moffitt Cancer Center & Research Institute, a comprehensive cancer center designated by the National Cancer Institute.
+This work has been supported in part by the Small Animal Imaging Lab Core at the H. Lee Moffitt Cancer Center & Research Institute, a comprehensive cancer center designated by the National Cancer Institute and funded in part by Moffitt’s Cancer Center Support Grant (P30-CA076292)

 If a Core Staff member(s) significantly contributes or participates in a project, investigators are encouraged to consider including the individual(s) in the list of authors.